 “Do you know how many pics I’d have to take of my pack to get one that looked this good?”

-You Can Get Your Dogs Posing For Photos
+You Can Teach Your Dog To Pose For Photos

-If we managed to teach Buster and Ty to sit nicely for a photos, isn’t rocket science.
-Anyone can do it!
+Teaching your dog to sit nicely for a photo isn’t rocket science.
+If we can do it, anyone can!
 All you need is a camera, a handful of treats, and a boatload of patience.

 Step 1 – Start With A Solid Sit

-To get your dogs posing for photos, the first thing you’ll need is the “sit” command.
-A trainer who truly grasped my capabilities concluded that it would be best to keep things simple … so around here, sit means sit.
-When I tell Ty or Buster “sit,” it means, drop your bum to the ground and keep it there until you’ve received another command.
-We don’t use “wait” or “stay” as commands because they would be redundant. *See, I am trainable!*
+To get your dog posing for photos, the first thing you’ll need is the “sit” command.
+A trainer who truly grasped my capabilities concluded it would be best to keep things simple … so around here, sit means sit.
+When I say “sit,” it means, drop your bum to the ground and keep it there until you’ve received another command or been released.
+We don’t use “wait” or “stay” commands because they would be redundant.

 A (Not So) Brief Aside On Why We’re Constantly Using Treats

-When humans do things that aren’t fun it’s called “work.”
+When humans choose to set aside their heart’s desire and do something else we call it “work.”
 And we generally get paid for it.
-So, it seems fair that when we ask dogs to give up their preferred activities and do what we want instead, we should pay them for their time.
+So it seems fair that when we ask dogs to give up their preferred activities and do what we want instead, we should pay them for their time.
 That could mean treats if your dog is food-motivated, or his favorite toy if he prefers to play.
-Whatever it takes to let your dog know that you appreciate his choice to accommodate your whims.
+Whatever it takes to let your dog know how much you appreciate his choice to accommodate your whims.

 It’s common knowledge that dogs do not like being stared at, and when they are, few dogs will stare back.
-Usually they avert their gaze, which becomes a problem when you consider that the camera lens looks like a huge eye, and we want the dogs to look at it.
+Usually they avert their gaze, which becomes a problem when you realize that a camera lens looks a lot like a huge eye, and we want our dogs to look at it.

-The hoops you will need to jump through to get your dog comfortable with the lens depend on the camera you’re using and the personality of your dog.
+The effort it will take to get your dog comfortable with the lens depends on the camera you’re using and your dog’s personality.
 If you’re taking photos with your cell phone, you’ll likely have an easier time getting your pup to warm up.
-The lens on a cell phone camera is very small, and our dogs see our phones all the time, so it’s not a new object that warrants caution.
+The lens on a cell phone camera is small, and our dogs see our phones all the time, so it’s not a new object that warrants caution.
 If you’re using a larger camera, things might take longer.

 Step 3 – Develop Your Patience

 The line between fun and frustration is razor thin when you’re trying to get the perfect photo of your dog.
 Your pup might be having an off day, there could be people be blocking your shot, or your camera settings might be all wrong.
-There are many things that can go awry!
+So many things can go awry!

-My best advice when you feel the angst building is to take a deep breath and remember that this needs to be enjoyable.
+When you feel the angst building, take a deep breath and remember that you’re out having fun.
 Your dog will sense any irritation you’re feeling and become more anxious.
 And just seeing your furry buddy doing his best to accommodate your nutty plan should melt your heart.

 Step 4 – Practice, Practice, Practice

-As with anything a dog learns, the more you practice, the better the results.
-Start out shooting photos in places he’s not likely to be distracted, and work your way up.
-If you want your pooch to pose on your next vacation, start taking his photo in your kitchen now.
+As with anything you teach your dog, the more practice he gets, the better the results.
+Start out shooting photos in places with few distractions and work your way up.
+And if you want your pooch to pose on your next vacation, start taking his photo in your kitchen now!

 Step 5 – Embrace the Imperfection